Rage (2014 film): Production

+In February 2013, it was announced that Nicolas Cage had agreed to star in Tokarev for Hannibal Classics from a script by Jim Agnew and Sean Keller with Paco Cabezas set to direct.

-Filming began in June 2013 in Mobile, Alabama.
+Filming was initially schedule to take place in Spokane, Washington in May 2013, but instead began in June 2013 in Mobile, Alabama.

 Reception

 Rage received negative reviews from critics.
 On Rotten Tomatoes, the film holds a rating of 13%, based on 40 reviews, with an average rating of 3/10.
 The site's consensus reads, "Depressingly dull and all-around poorly made, Rage is the rare Nicolas Cage action thriller lacking enough energy to reach 'so bad it's good' territory."
 On Metacritic, the film has a score of 28 out of 100, based on 17 critics, indicating "generally unfavorable reviews".